 Millenium is one of those brands that develops low-end, but respectable quality instruments that are perfect for beginner musicians.
-In this opportunity we offer a good cheap flamenco cajon, made of MDF and that, despite being low-end, has elements that are medium / high range.
+This is a good, inexpensive flamenco cajon, made of MDF and that, despite being low-end, has elements that are medium / high range.
 What are they?
 Continue reading.

-The company Millenium has designed for beginner musicians a cajon with a soundboard made of willow wood, an unusual material in the manufacture of musical instruments but that surprises us because it gives a good response in some frequencies.
+Millenium has designed an entry-level cajon with a soundboard made of willow wood, an unusual material in the manufacture of musical instruments but one that surprised us, because it gives a good response in some frequencies.

 Another interesting aspect is the black finish given by the manufacturer.
-Although it looks good, it is an element that we do not like very much, as the sound could be better but its quality is impaired due to the paint.
+Although it looks good, it's an element that we do not like very much, as the paint impairs the quality of the sound.

-The sound of this instrument is what convinces us the most because it has an impressive bass response, it is round and it sounds like few mid-range cajons.
-The punch of the media is very good and has an excellent response.
+The sound of this instrument is what convinces us the most because it has an impressive bass response, it's round and it sounds better than some mid-range cajons.
+The punch of the mids is very good and has an excellent response.
 But the same is also true of the maple wood, which provides a really nice sheen that gives a more than acceptable balance between the bass and the mids.

 Likewise, the sound of the strings gives it a good feel and the bulerías sound great.
 Although, because they are not adjustable, they are perhaps a nuisance for tientos, fandangos and alegrías.

 Thanks to the good bass response of the soundboard, the punch of the mids, the sparkle of the maple wood and the sizzling effect of the strings, the Millennium BlackBox is an excellent affordable proposition, fully recommended for beginner players.
 It can also be a good choice for professional musicians who want to carry a cajon everywhere without risking their high-end instrument.
-It is not a La Rosa flamenco cajon, but it is one of the best you will find in this range.
+It's not a La Rosa flamenco cajon, but it's one of the best you will find in this range.
 If you want to find the best Thomann prices, follow the link.